plasmapper/modbus-esp-cpp/examples/uart_server/README.md

-# UART Modbus server example
+# UART Modbus Server Example

 1. UART Modbus server is created with UART0 as a port, Modbus RTU protocol and station address 1.
 2. UART0 is initialized.